Now Might be a Good Time for an Association Loan (Condo & HOA)

-Interest rates have never been better.
+Interest rates are still historically low.
 As a result, many owners have jumped at the chance to refinance their homes or condos at seriously low rates.
 Yet, individual owners are not the only ones who can benefit from these low rates.
 Community association loan rates are probably lower than you think.
 Some of our associations have seen rates in the 4% range, and they may be going even lower if recent economic trends continue.

 If you’re an owner or board member at a condo or HOA that has to tackle a costly repair project, or if your community needs to do a handful of expensive smaller projects, now is a good time to consider borrowing money to make these projects happen.

 Borrowing funds for a repair project might make sense for several reasons.
 If your association has inadequate reserves, and you are facing repairs that cannot be delayed any longer, then without lending you will have to assess your members and collect the assessment funds before you can start the project.
 For many associations and their members, a large assessment due in a lump sum, or over a very short period of time, can really cause some financial pain for owners, and perhaps result in a number of delinquencies and, possibly, foreclosures.